AUSTRIAN STAGE PRESENTS: MARVELOUS HUMAN BEING

-Half a century later, in “Three Days Revisited,” Guy Ben-Aharon re-enacts the scene in a dawn-to-dusk shoot at the East River waterfront in Brooklyn, New York, featuring the US actor Ken Cheeseman, who, in this powerful monologue, reminds us of Bernhard’s original words which are still valid in today’s uncertain times.
+Half a century later, long-term Austrian Stage Director Guy Ben-Aharon re-enacts the scene in a dawn-to-dusk shoot at the East River waterfront in Brooklyn, New York, featuring the US actor Ken Cheeseman, who, in this powerful monologue, reminds us of Bernhard’s original words which are still valid in today’s uncertain times.

 Camera & Sound by Jonathan & Erin Cortizo

 Based on the film “Drei Tage/Three Days” by Ferry Radax © sixpackfim, 1970.

 English subtitle and manuscript translation by Dr. Otto Mörth